MichaelNeunteufel/michaelneunteufel.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at [Portland State University](https://www.pdx.edu) in the [Fariborz Maseeh Department of Mathematics and Statistics](https://www.pdx.edu/math/) supported by the [Austrian Science Fund (FWF)](https://www.fwf.ac.at/en/) via the Erwin Schrödinger program [10.55776/J4824 Numerical analysis of curvatures from Regge finite elements](https://www.fwf.ac.at/en/research-radar/10.55776/J4824) .
+I am a postdoctoral researcher at [TU Wien](https://www.tuwien.at/en/) in the [Institute of Analysis and Scientific Computing](https://www.tuwien.at/en/mg/asc) supported by the [Austrian Science Fund (FWF)](https://www.fwf.ac.at/en/) via the Erwin Schrödinger program [10.55776/J4824 Numerical analysis of curvatures from Regge finite elements](https://www.fwf.ac.at/en/research-radar/10.55776/J4824) .

 My research is settled in numerical analysis of (non-standard) finite element methods.
 My interests include the construction, analysis, and application of finite elements in the fields of continuum mechanics (especially shells), fluid-structure interaction, shape optimization, (discrete) differential geometry, and numerical relativity.

-I have been a developer of the open-source finite element library [NGSolve](http://www.ngsolve.org) for 8 years, where I implement finite elements, differential geometry support, etc. In my add-on package [NGSDiffGeo](https://github.com/MichaelNeunteufel/NGSDiffGeo) I add differential geometry support for Riemannian manifolds; check out the  [documentation](https://michaelneunteufel.github.io/NGSDiffGeo/) for examples and tutorials.
+I have been a developer of the open-source finite element library [NGSolve](http://www.ngsolve.org) for 9 years, where I implement finite elements, differential geometry support, etc. In my add-on package [NGSDiffGeo](https://github.com/MichaelNeunteufel/NGSDiffGeo) I add differential geometry support for Riemannian manifolds; check out the  [documentation](https://michaelneunteufel.github.io/NGSDiffGeo/) for examples and tutorials.

 I am a member of the editorial board of [Computers & Mathematics with Applications](https://www.sciencedirect.com/journal/computers-and-mathematics-with-applications).